 Wiring can also cause an error with a bad connection giving the computer the wrong results.

-Most of the time, it is a bad gas cap, but if after replacing it, the code comes back, the Evap Canister Vent Valve would be the next likely problem.
+Most of the time, it is a bad gas cap, but if after replacing it, the code comes back, a leak or the Evap Canister Vent Valve would be the next likely problem.

 A mechanic with a good scan tool and a smoke machine can tell what has gone bad, which usually costs.